-Erin \e-rin\ as a girls' name (also used less widely as boys' name Erin) is pronounced AIR-en.
+Erin [erin] as a girls' name (also used less widely as boys' name Erin) is pronounced AIR-en.
 It is of Irish and Gaelic origin, and the meaning of Erin is "Ireland".
 From Éirinn and Éire.
 Poetic name for the island used in songs and poems.
 The root word is very old, having been used as the name of the island since the first century BC.

-Erin▲ has 25 variants: Aeran, Aerenne, Aerin, Aerynne, Airin, Aren, Arin, Arinne, Aryn, Eire, Eireann, Eirin, Eirinn, Eiryn, Eirynn, Erienne, Erina, Erinn, Erinna, Erinne, Eryn, Erynn, Kerin, Taryn▼ and Terin.
+Erin▼ has 25 variants: Aeran, Aerenne, Aerin, Aerynne, Airin, Aren, Arin, Arinne, Aryn, Eire, Eireann, Eirin, Eirinn, Eiryn, Eirynn, Erienne, Erina, Erinn, Erinna, Erinne, Eryn, Erynn, Kerin, Taryn▼ and Terin.Creative forms:

-Erin is a very prominent first name for females (#160 out of 4276, Top 4%) and a slightly less prominent surname for all people (#57403 out of 88799, Top 65%).
-(2000 U.S. Census)
+Erin is a very prominent first name for females (#160 out of 4276, Top 4%) and a slightly less prominent surname for all people (#76946 out of 150436, Top 51%).
+(2000 U.S. Demographics)

 Erin reached its apex rank of #28 in the U.S. in the 1980s, and is at #337 presently.
 (2015 U.S. SSA Records)